-Storage for toys and other items is another thing you cannot take for granted in a children’s room.
+Storage for toys, books, clothes etc. is essential in any kids' room.
 Clutter can be overwhelming, especially in a small room, because it takes up whatever leftover space there might be.
 This is why spending time planning and considering storage solutions is time well spend.

-Large furniture might seem more dominating in a small space.
+Large furniture might seem more dominating in a small room.
 It can take up a lot of the already sparse floor space.
-However, large furniture can have serve as multipurpose furniture and add loads of storage space to the room.
+However, large furniture can have serve as multifunctional furniture and add loads of storage space to the room.

-By decorating the furniture they can become part of play time, for instance by creating a dress up- area in the lower part of a wardrobe while storing larger or rarely used items at the top.
-Large furniture can also help you create ‘rooms in the room’ where you can create small caves or cozy reading nooks for your child to explore.
+A big wardrobe is great for storing clothes with both shelf space and options for hanging the clothes.
+By decorating the furniture they can also become part of play time.
+For instance, by creating a dress up- area in the lower part of a wardrobe while storing larger or rarely used items at the top.
+Large furniture can also be placed differently in the room and help you create ‘a room in the room’ where you can have small caves or cozy reading nooks for your child to explore.

 Small furniture can be a great solution too, because they take up less (floor) space and help you optimize what really matters: Room for fun and adventures.